SystemsApproach/private5g/ran.rst

 control apps.
 The R-NIB includes time-averaged CQI values and other per-session state (e.g., GTP tunnel IDs, QCI values for the type of traffic), while the MAC (as part of the DU) maintains the instantaneous CQI values required by the real-time scheduler.
-Specifically, the R-NIB includes the following state.
+More generally, the R-NIB includes the following state:

 * Fixed Nodes (RU/DU/CU Attributes)